A chronology of key events:

 2011 February - High Court dismisses legal challenge by nine opposition parties claiming irregularities in the 2009 parliamentary election.

-2011 July - Mines and Energy Minister Isak Katali says Nambia has found an estimated 11bn barrels of offshore oil reserves.
+2011 July- Mines and Energy Minister Isak Katali says Nambia has found a possible 11bn barrels of offshore oil reserves.

 2011 October - Skulls of 20 Herero and Nama people repatriated from a museum in Germany to a welcome from hundreds of descendants.